 A lot of the websites that are ranking well on Google that don’t seem to be optimized have a high click-through rate and a low bounce rate.
 And that helps maintain their rankings.

 Here’s another example.
 This post ranks well for “best times to post on social media.”
-It would be hard to outrank this listing as my click-through rate is currently 52%.
+It would be hard to outrank this listing as our click-through rate is currently 52%.

 If you want to see your click-through rates, log into Webmaster Tools, and click on your site profile.
 If you don’t have a site profile, that means you need to add your site to Webmaster Tools and wait a few days.